castigli/mlir-dace/docs/sdir.md

 ...
 }
 ```
-The start of an SDFG program.
+The start of an SDFG region.
 The provided arguments may be used as outputs (pass-by-reference).
 SDFGs may only contain states and scf state (loops, conditionals) and symbolic ops.
 Executes its body in-order.